The 1001: A Nature Trust: Composition

 Membership of the 1001 Club is confidential.
 WWF refuses to give information about the members of the club.
 In a series of articles in the British magazine Private Eye details of some of the members were anonymously published in 1980 and 1981.
 A copy of the membership list of the 1001 Club for 1987 in the possession of the historian Stephen Ellis confirmed many of the published allegations.
 Names of the members "that have slipped out over the years include Baron von Thyssen, Fiat boss Gianni Agnelli, and Henry Ford, as well as politicians such as Mobutu Sese Seko of Zaire, the former president of the International Olympic Committee Juan Samaranch, and beer baron Alfred Heineken".

-The British journalist Kevin Dowling — who made a documentary on ivory poaching that had the support of WWF but who later fell out with the organisation over Operation Lock — discovered two lists, one for 1978 and one for 1987 which suggest that some cross-fertilisation between the various networks in which Prince Bernhard was involved took place and contributed to finding suitable candidates for the 1001-Club.
+The British journalist Kevin Dowling — who made a documentary on ivory poaching that had the support of WWF but who later fell out with the organisation over Operation Lock — discovered two lists, one for 1978 and one for 1987 which suggest that some cross-fertilisation between the various networks in which Prince Bernhard was involved took place and contributed to finding suitable candidates for the 1001 Club.

+Although confidential, membership lists were printed annually and circulated among members; copies can be found in some personal archives (e.g. Peter Scott) or as scans online.

+New donors can join only as seats open.

+According to Alexis Schwarzenbach, members came from over 50 countries.
+In 1978 the top five were the USA (177), UK (157), the Netherlands (107), South Africa (65), and Switzerland (62).

-Many of the 1001 Club members consisted of persons from the banking sector, other business sectors, intelligence, the military and heads of states.
-A number of the 1001 Club members were part of the South African business sector, that was the subject of international sanctions during apartheid.
-Therefore, particular linkages existed between (parts of) the global elite network and wildlife conservation through the presidency of Prince Bernhard of WWF International as well as explicit links of WWF International to South Africa in the field of environmental philanthropy.
+Many of the 1001 Club members were from the banking sector, other business sectors, intelligence, and the military, or were heads of state.
+A number of the 1001 Club members were part of the South African business sector, which was the subject of international sanctions during apartheid.
+Therefore, particular linkages existed between parts of the global elite network and wildlife conservation through the presidency of Prince Bernhard of WWF International as well as explicit links of WWF International to South Africa in the field of environmental philanthropy.

-Prince Bernhard himself was member number 1001 of the 1001 Club.
+Current members

+According to a recent report by the WWF (as of 2014), the anonymous members of The 1001: A Nature Trust are a “prestigious group of people” consisting of “philanthropists from over 50 countries”.
+According to the WWF, they include “owners and managers of large companies, entrepreneurs, scientists and artists” who, regardless of “their political, personal and business interests” – “all share the same passion for the environment – and, above all, the same need to support the world's leading conservation organisation”.
+In addition to individuals, “entire families” also come together in the club.